Why Choose Cedars-Sinai Marina del Rey Hospital for Tendonitis Treatment?

 Chiropractic treatment: the main objective of chiropractic treatment for tendonitis is to treat the cause and to get rid of the inflammation.
 A treatment method called joint manipulation is used to treat symptoms of tendonitis.

 Prolotherapy: the aim of prolotherapy is to trigger the regrowth of new ligaments and tendons that help maintain joint stability.
 This treatment involves an injection of a mild irritant solution or a “proliferant”.
 This solution will initiate the healing and regeneration of tissue by causing inflammation that triggers the body’s healing mechanism.
 Several sessions of prolotherapy injection may be required to show desired effects.

 Yoga: a majority of people with tendonitis have found Yoga beneficial as these stretching exercises help relax, keep the joint flexible as well as relieve joint pain.
 It is important to consult the doctor before taking up Yoga in order to make sure it suits the joint condition one suffers from.

 There are certain measures to be followed in order to prevent the development of tendonitis and maintain joint health, which include:

 Work and postural modifications: try to avoid doing work that requires continuous, repetitive movements.
 Bad postures during daily activity may lead to sore joints, therefore, it is better to modify defective postures.
 Using a correct posture to adjust the working style plays a major role in maintaining healthy joints.

 Exercise: a proper amount of stretching exercises can loosen the joint and can prevent the stiffening of joints.

 Are you suffering from tendonitis?
-For any questions, information or guidance related to tendonitis treatment, get in touch with our skilled hand surgeons at Marina Del Rey Hospital.
+For any questions, information, or guidance related to tendonitis treatment, get in touch with our skilled hand surgeons at Cedars-Sinai Marina del Rey Hospital.